 I particularly loved the concrete and wood benches that Douglas Thayer creates.
-He is not too far from Greayer Design Associates…so I am hopeful that maybe we can work together sometime soon.
+He is not too far from Greayer Design Associates (I.e., we are both in Massachusetts).
+His workshop is the hills of Western, MA.

 Hoppy Quick is a Wood Artisan from the Catskills of NY.
 His woodworking skills are impressive – he is responsible for many a chainsaw bear.
 But more remarkably (at least to me) is the artistry of the fences and arbors that he creates from natural wood.